norohind/EDMC_SpanshRouter/README.md

 # EDMC_SpanshRouter
+## Note on norohind's fork
+This is fork where I try to maintain working version of SpanshRouter plugin for personal use with the latest version of EDMarketConnector.
+I'm not trying to maintain README.md, CHANGELOG.md and auto-update system of the plugin, at least now.

 This plugin's purpose is to automatically copy to your clipboard the next waypoint on a route you planned using [Spansh](https://www.spansh.co.uk/plotter).